sufiyan0211/Django-Practice-Portfolio-Website/README.md

 # MyPortfolio
-In this repository i will be designing my portfolio website using django and probably deploying it on aws.
+In this repository I will be designing my portfolio website using django.
+This is just practice code.
+The actual website repository is private.